wtPLSQL/wtPLSQL/docs/demo/Test-Runner.md

 Close to the middle of the output, is the "Code Coverage Details" title for the final section.
 This section contains results from DBMS_PROFILER.
 Each line of source code is matched with that output.
 Some interesting points.

-* Line 3, is excluded by wtPLSQL because it is not executable
+* Line 3, is excluded by wtPLSQL because it is not executable (Unknown)
 * Lines 6, 7, and 8 were executed, according to DBMS_PROFILER.
 * Lines 9, 10, 11, 12, and 15 were ignored as per the annotation.
 * Several other lines are not included because DBMS_PROFILER did not collect any data on them.